-Screening for colon cancer usually begins at age 50.
-But it’s much earlier for people with an inherited genetic condition called Lynch syndrome.
+Screening for colon cancer should begin at age 45, but it should be much earlier for people with an inherited genetic condition called Lynch syndrome.
 They have an increased risk of developing colon cancer at an early age.

 Discovering someone has Lynch syndrome helps doctors develop a personalized cancer screening schedule.
 They will recommend genetic testing for other family members, if necessary.

 Five genes are associated with Lynch syndrome, also called hereditary nonpolyposis colon cancer.
 A person has to inherit only one of the five gene changes to have the condition.